Nutrition Services

 MEALS ON WHEELS PROGRAM

-Meals on Wheels are nutritious meals delivered to the homes of older persons who are homebound.
-Meals are prepared at the senior center and are delivered by volunteers.
-Meals are currently delivered weekly on Tuesdays, with emergency shelf stable meals provided in the event that hot meals cannot be delivered.
-A suggested minimum donation of $1.50 per meal is requested.
-To inquire about qualifying for this program contact the Prince William Area Agency on Aging at 703-792-6374.
+The Meals on Wheels provides nutritious meals to the homes of older persons who are homebound.
+Meals are prepared at the Senior Center(s) and are delivered by volunteers.
+Delivery occurs weekly with a combination of hot, shelf staple, and frozen meals.
+A minimum donation of $1.50 per meal is suggested.
+To inquire about qualifying for this program, contact the Prince William Area Agency on Aging at 703-792-6374.

 LUNCH AT THE SENIOR CENTER